Do we know what causes breast cancer?

 DNA is the chemical in each of our cells that makes up our genes—the instructions for how our cells function.
 We usually look like our parents because they are the source of our DNA.
 But DNA affects more than how we look.

 Some genes control when our cells grow, divide into new cells, and die.
 Genes that speed up cell division are called oncogenes.
 Others that slow down cell division, or cause cells to die at the right time, are called tumor suppressor genes.
 Certain changes (mutations) in DNA that “turn on” oncogenes or “turn off” tumor suppressor genes can cause normal breast cells to become cancerous.

 Inherited gene mutations

 Women have already begun to benefit from advances in understanding the genetic basis of breast cancer.
 Genetic testing can identify some women who have inherited mutations in the BRCA1 or BRCA2 tumor suppressor genes (or less commonly in other genes such as PTEN or TP53).
 These women can then take steps to reduce their risk of developing breast cancers and to monitor changes in their breasts carefully to find cancer at an earlier, more treatable stage.
-These are discussed in later sections of this document.
+These steps are discussed in later sections of this document.

 Acquired gene mutations

 Most DNA mutations related to breast cancer occur in single breast cells during a woman's life rather than having been inherited.
 These acquired mutations of oncogenes and/or tumor suppressor genes may result from other factors, like radiation or cancer-causing chemicals.
 But so far, the causes of most acquired mutations that could lead to breast cancer are still unknown.
 Most breast cancers have several acquired gene mutations.